vego1mar/PI/README.md

-# PI
+# Praca in¿ynierska
 Proof-of-concept of averaging current-voltage curves.
 Engineer's thesis.

-License: X11